 Two additional lodging options on the property — The Tea House and The Birches — are a bit more modern, offering spacious rooms ideal for families of 4-6, all with private baths and televisions in the room.
-Our pet friendly lodging is located in these two buildings for privacy and convenience.

 In its picturesque Adirondack setting, Garnet Hill provides guests the opportunity to restore the balance in their lives.
 Our rustic environment invites you to step back to more tranquil times.
 To support this, there are no phones or televisions in the Log House rooms.
 Staff respectfully receives and delivers messages and a public phone is available for essential calls.

 Guests can take full advantage of this and bask in the seclusion of Garnet Hill’s mountain environment or drive to nearby towns of North Creek, Lake George or Lake Placid to enjoy the many activities those areas have to offer.